cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/trollinstallermdc.md

     - Depending on your usage, `Device Management` may be labeled `Profiles and Device Management`
 1. Tap `Trust "<Your Apple ID>"`

-The Misaka application can now be opened from home screen.
+The TrollInstallerMDC application can now be opened from home screen.

 ::: danger